 Give me Brussels sprouts boiled to tender perfection, drizzled with olive oil, and showered with coarse sea salt, and I am a happy woman.
-I love Brussels sprouts prepared that way so much, in fact, that I was planning to serve a dish of those simply prepared beauties on Thanksgiving.
+I love Brussels sprouts prepared that way so much that I was planning to serve a dish of those simply prepared beauties on Thanksgiving.

 My family devoured this dish: the crispy on the outside/soft on the inside Brussels sprouts are just wonderful when coated with the just-creamy-enough sauce, and the bright, mild kick of the Aleppo pepper makes them taste even more heavenly.
 I’m planning to make these again for Thanksgiving, with Brussels sprouts that I grew in my garden.

-- *about 8 cups of Brussels sprouts trimmed and cut in half if large
+- 8 cups Brussels sprouts trimmed and cut in half if large

 - 1 leek trimmed and sliced (bottom part only)

 - salt to taste; I used coarse sea salt

 - black pepper ground

 - 2 shallots large, thinly sliced